OSM-Notes/OSM-Notes-Ingestion/docs/Documentation.md

 GRANT CONNECT ON DATABASE notes TO webapp_user;
 GRANT USAGE ON SCHEMA public TO webapp_user;
 GRANT SELECT ON ALL TABLES IN SCHEMA public TO webapp_user;
-GRANT SELECT ON ALL TABLES IN SCHEMA wms TO webapp_user;
 ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO webapp_user;
 EOF